Manětín: Administrative division

+Etymology

+The name is derived from the personal name Maňata, meaning "Maňata's (court, stream)".

 Geography

 Manětín is located about 27 km north of Plzeň.
 It lies in the Rakovník Uplands.
 The highest point is the hill Velká Mýť at 658 m above sea level.
-The Manětínský Stream flows through the town.
+The stream Manětínský potok flows through the town.
 The Střela River crosses the territory in the northeast and continues along the eastern border.

 History

 The first written mention of Manětín is from 1169, when King Vladislaus II donated the settlement to the order of Knights Hospitaller.
 The order had built here a commandery, town walls, and a fortress with a monastery.
 They owned Manětín until 1420, when King Sigismund gave the town to Bohuslav of Švamberk.
 From a legal point of view, the town belonged to the Knights Hospitaller until 1483, when the Švamberks paid them off.

 In 1544, the Švamberk family sold Manětín to Volf the Younger Krajíř of Krajek.
 In 1548, it was acquired by the Schlick family.
 They replaced the old fortress with a Renaissance castle and greatly expanded the estate.
 They had to sell the estate in 1617 because of debts.
 During the Thirty Years' War, internal disputes took place in the town and owners changed rapidly.
 In 1639, Manětín was inherited by the Lažanský family, who held it until 1945.

 In 1712, a huge fire destroyed half of the town with the castle, church and school.
-Immediately after the fire, Václav Josef Lažanský had completely rebuilt the castle according to plans by Jan Santini Aichel.
+Immediately after the fire, Václav Josef Lažanský had completely rebuilt the castle according to the plans by Jan Santini Aichel.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The most important building is the Manětín Castle.
 The Baroque building dates from 1712 and since 1945, it is owned by the state.
 Today the castle is open to the public and offers sightseeing tours.
 Adjacent to the castle is a Baroque garden and an English park.

 Next to the castle is the Church of Saint John the Baptist.
 The church is connected to the castle by a corridor.
 The original church dates from the 12th century.
 It was rebuilt in the 14th century and then after the fire in 1712–1717.
 The valuable church complex includes the rectory, the enclosure wall with two gates, and statues and crosses.

-Although Rabštejn nad Střelou is not an independent municipality and is an administrative part of Manětín, it is often referred to a town due to its history and urbanistic character, and is referred to as the smallest town in Europe with about 20 inhabitants.
-In a small area, there is a combination of many monuments, among which are a number of monuments – the ruins of the Sychrov Castle from the 14th century, the Baroque castle from 1705, the town fortifications from the first half of the 13th century, the Servite monastery from 1672 with the adjacent Church of Our Lady of Seven Sorrows, a group of folk houses with timber and half-timbered architecture, and a stone bridge.
+Although Rabštejn nad Střelou is not an independent municipality and is an administrative part of Manětín, it is often referred to as a town due to its history and urban character, and is referred to as the smallest town in Europe with about 20 inhabitants.
+In a small area, there are many monuments: the ruins of the Sychrov Castle from the 14th century, the Baroque castle from 1705, the town fortifications from the first half of the 13th century, the Servite monastery from 1672 with the adjacent Church of Our Lady of Seven Sorrows, a group of folk houses with timber and half-timbered architecture, and a stone bridge.